DarkPrinceWarrior/Chat-bot-/README.md

 # Chat-bot-
-Telegram chat bot on python
+Telegram chat bot on python using pyTelegramBotAPI